Nearly 90% of Australians see the Great Australian Dream as no longer achievable, according to new data from Mortgage Choice.

-“The Great Australian Dream has traditionally been seen as owning a free-standing house on a quarter-acre block in the suburbs,” Mortgage Choice chief executive officer John Flavell said.
+“The Great Australian Dream has traditionally been seen as owning a free-standing house on a quarter-acre block in the suburbs,” Local Mortgage Choice Rhye Livingstone said.

 “While the research clearly shows that the concept of owning a property continues to be ‘the dream’ for many Australians, it would seem the traditional ‘dream’ is evolving.

 “Australians no longer consider owning a free-standing home as the ‘Great Australian Dream’.
 Instead, they believe the ‘dream’ has evolved to include any style or type of property.